The Cosmic Matter/Energy Cycle

 The atomic matter/energy cycle (a → b → ab → abb → ab+a → a) occurs as a natural one-way process, first in stars which synthesize the neutron neucleons (a), and then by the galactic supercell core which acts as a neutron sorting and emission factory.
 It is this periodic ejection of fresh unstable neutrons, by active galaxy supercells of the universe, that provides the fresh hydrogen and space needed to maintain cosmic homeostasis.

 We can begin with hydrogen gas which collapses into a dense hot plasma of protons (b+) and electrons (b-) ions.
 A minimum neu number of ∼ 9.0×1055 is required for normal stellar evolution.

 Deuterons (H2) are made first from collective g-rise pressure which allows one electron (b-) with its negative charge shell to flip over two protons (b+,b+) each with its own positive charge shell, thereby making a deuteron (ab) with one positive charge shell.
 See Figure 4.3.

-One of the proton charge shells topologically “zips” with the electron charge shell to make the 0.000833 spin movement/energy part of the neucleonic plasm matter.
+One of the proton charge shells topologically “zips” and links with the electron charge shell to make the 0.000833 spin movement/energy part of the neucleonic plasm matter.
 The 0.000833 rise movement/energy part of the neucleonic plasm matter comes from the mass of the other proton, which has become a captive, with its positive charge shell now over the deuteron cell’s neucleonic membrane surface.
 It is hypothesized that all mass reductions of a nuclide come from the captive protons of the neucleon cell.
 In principle, the neutrons of all nuclides must topologically remain equal to one neu number.

 The helion (abb) to the triton (ab+a) made by electron capture is considered the necessary intermediate process that allows the elements that need neutrons in the cell cluster to be synthesized, e.g., berylium-9 (4ab+a).

 There are no free neutrons made in stars that are available to join a deuteron cluster.
 The neutrons are all formed below a charge shell of a deuteron similar to H3 (ab+a) and they will all remain below the charge shield of some nuclide cluster until freed by some radioactive event, or by galactic supercell sorting and emission.